Sick Bank Strategy

 What if my banks run out before SDI is approved?

-- Contact ALPA if in financial hardship
+- Contact ALPA R&I if you are in financial hardship — they can escalate with the administrator

 Next Steps